-Team Clark’s Chelsea Glass has a creative tip to keep your goal in the forefront: “When I was starting my post-baby weight loss, I would type out my daily meal plan in the notes app on my phone, then screenshot it and save it as my phone wallpaper.”
+A member of Team Clark shared a creative tip to keep your goal in the forefront: “When I was starting my post-baby weight loss, I would type out my daily meal plan in the notes app on my phone, then screenshot it and save it as my phone wallpaper.”

 Check Your Progress Regularly

 A lot can happen between January 1 and December 31, so it’s important to track your progress.
 A simple way is to set calendar invites periodically (you could try weekly, monthly or quarterly).
 You can set aside that time to analyze your current situation and, if needed, make changes that will help you achieve your goals.